 See the APRStt Planning for the Boy Scout 2013 Jamboree

 Projects in Work: APRStt is just part of the overall Ham Radio Initiative for Universal Contact by-callsign.
 It is appropriate for ANY ham radio system that receives input from users via DTMF such as repeaters and VOIP applications.
-APRStt specific aps are being developed by Byonics as an add-on board to his TT4 (shown below) and by KA2UPW called APRSspeak.
+APRStt specific aps are being developed by Byonics as an add-on board to his TT4 (shown below) and by KA2UPW called APRSspeak, and John Langner WB2OSZ is working on a speaking version as well.
 In 2011, WB6NIL, Jim Dixon, author of the AllStar VOIP Repeater system was experimenting with accepting APRStt userd DTMF Callsigns on his inputs.
 This allows his users to indicate their presence to the global APRS community.
 And hopefully, Echolink is also considering it.

-APRS DTMF Marathon: Here is how we used APRStt at a local Marathon to allow anyone with any HT to report their location into the APRS tactical picture.
-First, a grid was added to the Marathon Map (shown here) allowing position reporting using only 2 digits of X and Y to report anywhere on the map using the DTMF format of B2XXYY*....
-Further the exact locations of each mile mark were entered into an array and then a simpler B1MM* format could be used to report position by milemark.
+APRS DTMF Marathon: The map above right is how we used APRStt at a local Marathon to allow anyone with any HT to report their location into the APRS tactical picture.
+First, a grid was added to the Marathon Map (shown here) allowing position reporting using only 2 digits of X and Y to report anywhere on the map using the DTMF format of B2YYXX*....
+Further the exact locations of each mile mark were entered into a table and then a simpler B9MM* format could be used to report position by milemark.
 Either DTMF format was OK.

-Byonics TT-4 add-on DTMF adapter: Shown to right is the Byonics DTMF adapter (top) added to a TinyTrack4 which does all of the conversion from DTMF and generates a resulting APRS formatted packet for transmission by any FM radio.
-This works fine as is for the B2XXYY* position format, but to implement the Mile Mark translation procedure, I added a small BS2 chip at the bottom (dead bug style) and used it to parse the packet from the TT4, do the mile-mark conversion and then output the resulting string in digital format to the TNC in a D700 radio.
-It also generated a one or two tone ack to the DTMF user on the 146.58 input to let him know his DTMF codes were received correctly.
-Thus, all that was needed was one radio (the D700) to receive the DTMF reports on 146.58 MHz and then do the conversions and then transmit the packet into APRS using the other side of the radio.
-See a photo of the box placed in the woods on a hill to cover the event.
+Byonics TT-4 add-on DTMF adapter: Shown above is the Byonics DTMF adapter added to a TinyTrack4 which does all of the conversion from DTMF and generates a resulting APRS formatted packet for transmission by any FM radio.
+The Dayton 2013 version works fine for the B1YX* and the B2YYXX* position formats, but until Byonics implements the Mile Mark B9mm* format translation procedure, I added a small BS2 chip processor (dead bug style) and used it to parse the packet from the TT4, do the mile-mark conversion and then output the resulting string in digital format to the TNC in a D700 radio.
+The DTMF radio also generates a CW ack to the DTMF user on the 146.58 input to let him know his DTMF codes were received correctly.
+For my CPU version, only one radio was needed (the D700) to receive the DTMF reports on 146.58 MHz and then do the conversions and then transmit the packet into APRS using the other side of the radio.
+For normal APRStt4 using the Byonics TT4 and DTMF card, no other TNC is needed, just two analog radios.
+You cannot use a single dual band radio for this function since the D700 dual band radios cannot be both operated at the same time from the Speaker/Mic or back panel audio connections simultaneously.
+You can use one dual band but wihtout separate PTT, you have to give up the CW ACK transmitted back on the DTMF channel.
+For the Marathon with milemarks and one radio, see the photo of the box placed in the woods on a hill to cover the event.